ndevenish/simplehistogram/README.txt

 SimpleHist
 ==========

-A very simple ndarray-based histogram class.
+:Description: A very simple ndarray-based histogram class.

-Created by Nicholas Devenish
+:Author:      Nicholas Devenish

 Overview
 --------

 Matplotlib histograms are geared around drawing, not data manuipulation.
+Numpy direct support for histograms is extremely limited, and not very different from matpotlib.
 This is intended to turn into a set of very lightweight classes for shuffling data around.
 This is very much a work-in-progress.

 The only required depenency is numpy, and the package is designed to work for python > 2.6